-- 400 Fig. 7 and Table A2 summarize anticyclone transfers in the Southeastern LB.
+Fig. 7 and Table A2 summarize anticyclone transfers in the Southeastern LB.
 Attractiveness of each region is measured through the net eddy gain introduced in Sect.
-4.3, the Eratosthenes region acts as a regional attractor for anticyclones, which converge there from throughout the southeastern Levantine basin.
-Section 4.2 showed that this attraction is a specificity in the region.
-This attraction capacity and characteristics are discussed further here.
 3.1.
 Arrows in Fig. 7 indicate eddy transfers, with thickness proportional to the number of eddies transferred.
-The particular case of the Eratosthenes region shows a clear convergence with - 405 44 importing anticyclones attracted whereas only 14 were initially born in this region surrounding the Eratosthenes seamount. from 2000 to 2018, hence a net eddy gain of +30 and an approximate anticyclone flux of more than one merging per year.
-Instead of freely drifting westwards as expected by the $\beta$ -drift (Chelton et al., 2011), anticyclones tracks shown in Fig. 2b (or alternatively Fig. 6a) reveal that eddies meander a lot over the high bathymetry, as shown by the density of blue tracks, seemingly trapped by the seamount.
-On the over hand only few exporting split eddies escape and not a single exporting merging - 410 eddy is detected; these split eddies are even more short-lived, as shown by the small size of the disappearance square (Fig. 2c).
-This trend of a high net eddy gain together with few exporting eddies and the persistent anticyclonic activity int the Eratosthenes region (Fig. 4) allows to identify this region as hosting an anticyclone attractor, called hereafter the Eratosthenes anticyclone attractor (EAA). - 415 Figure 8 a presents the individual anticvelones occupying the Eratosthenes region (Moreover this observed convergence toward the Eratosthenes seamount seems to be geographically bounded, tracks in Fig. 2a-b showing that anticyclones come from as far as 300 kilometers away, but with a distinct westward limit, depicted with a black dashed line.
+The particular case of the Eratosthenes region shows a clear convergence with 44 importing anticyclones attracted whereas only 14 were initially born in this region surrounding the Eratosthenes seamount, from 2000 to 2018, hence a net eddy gain of +30 and an approximate anticyclone flux of more than one merging per year.
+Instead of freely drifting westwards as expected by the β-drift (Chelton et al., 2011), anticyclones tracks shown in Fig. 2b (or alternatively Fig. 6a) reveal that eddies meander a lot over the high bathymetry, as shown by the density of blue tracks, seemingly trapped by the seamount.
+On the over hand only few exporting split eddies escape and not a single exporting merging eddy is detected; these split eddies are even more short-lived, as shown by the small size of the disappearance square (Fig. 2c).
+This trend of a high net eddy gain together with few exporting eddies and the persistent anticyclonic activity int the Eratosthenes region (Fig. 4) allows to identify this region as hosting an anticyclone attractor, called hereafter the Eratosthenes anticyclone attractor (EAA).

+Moreover this observed convergence toward the Eratosthenes seamount seems to be geographically bounded, tracks in Fig. 2a-b showing that anticyclones come from as far as 300 kilometers away, but with a distinct westward limit, depicted with a black dashed line.
 This area of anticyclones converging to the EAA, although constrained by topography, swaps a large part of the southeastern LB and is called the EAA attraction basin in this study, and reminded in Fig. 3, 4, 6 and 7.
-It is defined as a straight line ranging from

-420 the Egyptian city of Alexandria (31.0° N, 29.6 ° E) to the Cypriot city of Paphos (34.8 ° N, 30.4 ° E) with a break angle at 33.2 °N, 30.4 ° E, and a second line closing it between the Greek Cape on Cyprus island (35.0 ° N, 34.1 ° E) to the Lebanese city of Tripoli (34.4 ° N, 35.8 ° E).
+It is defined as a straight line ranging from the Egyptian city of Alexandria (31.0° N, 29.6 ° E) to the Cypriot city of Paphos (34.8 ° N, 30.4 ° E) with a break angle at 33.2 ° N, 30.4 ° E, and a second line closing it between the Greek Cape on Cyprus island (35.0 ° N, 34.1 ° E) to the Lebanese city of Tripoli (34.4 ° N, 35.8 ° E).